pegurnee/admin/README.md

 admin
 =====

-stuff that could be used elsewhere
+Stuff to be used elsewhere

+*.bash files
+*eclipse formatters and preferences
+*php stuffish